-This first appeared in The Havok Journal June 28, 2016.
+This first appeared in The Havok Journal on June 28, 2016.

 Eagle River, Alaska is suburbia on the Last Frontier.
 Rows of cookie-cutter houses line quiet streets below the Chugach Mountains.
 Summer brings barbecues under a nightless sky and winter brings ice-skating and the muffled sound of laughter against the snow-covered paradise.
 But more is going on in this town—and it happens in the damp darkness of a garage set within those rows of houses.